hellohaptik/docs_haptik/docs/bot-builder/basic/bot-says.md

 Once you arrive at the Bot Says page, you'll see the above interface.
 This interface might differ slightly depending on the state of the node and the responses added to it.

 ## Types of Responses
-Depending on how the node is build, the Bot Says section can have four types of responses:
+Depending on how the node is built, the Bot Says section can have four types of responses:

 ### Initial Response